linode/apl-docs/docs/inst-prerequisites.md

 | groups      | Optional formatting for group claims             | ID, Access, SAML | Default           |
 | upn         | An identifier for the user that can be used ...  | ID               | Default           |

-Note that the group type should be set to ‘security groups’.
+Note that the group type should be set to 'security groups'.

-At the ‘Authentication’ tab you should be able to set the following callback URL’s and enable that both “Access tokens” and “ID tokens” are issued and public client flows are allowed:
+At the 'Authentication' tab you should be able to set the following callback URL's and enable that both "Access tokens" and "ID tokens" are issued and public client flows are allowed:

 - `https://keycloak.<dns-zone-name>/realms/master/broker/<idp alias>/endpoint`
 - `https://keycloak.<dns-zone-name>`